arcticoder/negative-energy-generator/README.md

 ## What changed in this hedging pass

-- Removed or reworded absolutist and promotional language (e.g., "production-ready", "operational", "breakthrough") to stress research-stage results.
+- Removed or reworded absolutist and promotional language (e.g., "not production-ready / research-stage", "operational", "reported improvement (see methods and evidence)") to stress research-stage results.
 - Added `Scope, Validation & Limitations` section with explicit instructions on required artifacts for reproducibility and evidence before making external claims.
 - Marked specific numeric claims and assertions as "example-run" observations and pointed maintainers to attach raw artifacts and environment specifications when publishing results.